sauravraghuvanshi/azure-docs-powershell/Az/Az.MySql/Az.MySql.md

 Creates a new firewall rule for MySQL flexible server

 ### [New-AzMySqlFlexibleServerReplica](New-AzMySqlFlexibleServerReplica.md)
-Creates a replica server for a MySQL flexible server
+Creates a new replica from an existing database.

 ### [New-AzMySqlReplica](New-AzMySqlReplica.md)
 Creates a new replica from an existing database.